tonyw10158/Optimisation-an-assemblage/README.md

 # Optimisation-an-assemblage
 ------------------------------
 A collective of selected algorithms from the book *Algorithms for Optimization* translated into the Python programming language.
 Currently, the repositories include some of the most potent algorithms from the textbook.
+Tabu Search is not mentioned in the textbook, and is an original take on the algorithm for discrete problems.

 Currently, Genetic Algorithm and Simulated Annealing requires a continuous objective function(s).
 Example of such functions are found in the file of the same name.